-In the case of a breach of the SIX Listing Rules, or of any additional rules or regulations issued by SIX, the SIX Sanction Commission can impose one or more of the following sanctions on issuers, guarantors or recognised representatives:
+In the case of a breach of the SIX Listing Rules, or of any additional rules or regulations issued by SIX, the SIX Sanctions Commission can impose one or more of the following sanctions on issuers, guarantors or recognised representatives (as applicable):

+- warning;

 - reprimand;

 - a fine of up to 1 million francs (in cases of negligence) or 10 million francs (in cases of wrongful intent);

+- suspension of trading or registration;

-- · suspension of trading;
+- · issue of a new registration decision under stipulations or conditions;

-- · delisting or reallocation to a different regulatory listing standard;
+- delisting or reallocation to a different regulatory listing standard;

 - exclusion from further listings; and

-- · withdrawal of recognition.
+- withdrawal of recognition or registration.

-As noted in question 4, the SIX Exchange Regulation Ltd is also, subject to the relevant rules, permitted to prescribe sanctions or submit sanction proposals, as well as to inform the chairman of the board of directors of SIX Group Ltd, the supervisory authorities and, where appropriate, the competent public prosecuting authorities of suspected violations of the law or other wrongdoing by market participants.
+As noted in question 4, the SIX Exchange Regulation is also, subject to the relevant rules, permitted to prescribe sanctions or submit sanction proposals, as well as to inform the chairman of the board of directors of SIX Group Ltd, the supervisory authorities and, where appropriate, the competent public prosecuting authorities of suspected violations of the law or other wrongdoing by market participants.